EUIRA/PracticeRL/README.md

 This is the first project of the Deep Reinforcement Learning Nanodegree.

-The main goal is to develop algorithms that instruct an agent who knows nothing like a baby as an experienced banana picker.
+The main goal is to develop algorithms that train an agent who is like a baby as an smart banana picker.

 ![Trained Agent][image1]